-Sinus lateralis; s. transversus (Henle); s. sigmoideus (M. J. Weber); s. tentorii posterior.-This vessel receives as its tributaries the chief of the other sinuses, and is the great feeder of the internal jugular vein.
-It commences at the internal protuberance of the os occipitis, and, taking at first a horizontal course, passes outwards along the transverse part of the linea cruciata on the corresponding side.
-On leaving the occipital bone, it passes on to the posterior inferior angle of the parietal, from which it passes over the inner surface of the mastoid portion of the temporal bone, to groove the occipital a second time on the upper surface of its jugular process.
-Bending into the jugular foramen, it there joins the inferior petrosal and marginal sinuses to form the internal jugular vein.
-The transverse portion of the sinus presents the outline of a triangular prism, as it lies between the layers of the tentorium cerebelli.
-In the remaining part of its course it lies beneath the dura mater, and a transverse section is of semicircular form.
+Sinus lateralis; s. transversus (Henle); s. sigmoideus (M. J. Weber); sinus tentorii posterior.
+This vessel is the great feeder of the internal jugular vein, and receives as its tributaries the chief of the other sinuses.
+It commences at the internal protuberance of the os occipitis, and taking at first a horizontal course, passes outwards along the transverse portion of the linea cruciata on the corresponding side.
+On leaving the occipital bone it passes on to the posterior inferior angle of the parietal, from which it passes over the inner surface of the mastoid portion of the temporal bone, to groove the occipital a second time on the upper surface of its jugular process.
+Bending into the foramen jugulare, it there joins with the inferior petrosal and marginal sinuses to form the internal jugular vein.
+The transverse portion of the sinus presents the outline of a triangular prism as it lies between the layers of the tentorium cerebelli.
+In the remaining part of its course it lies beneath the dura-mater, and a transverse section is of semicircular form.
 The diameter of the vessel is considerable, averaging 8-10 mm.
 (W. Krause), but there is often a great inequality between those of opposite sides.
-The right is very generally the larger, but I have myself met with two instances of its almost complete absence, only a small venous canal of 11 mm. diameter following its course as far as the mastoid foramen, through which it disappeared.
-In the majority of cases the right is also longer than the left, and in four cases of the forty-four in which these sinuses were carefully examined, the superior longitudinal turned directly into the right lateral sinus, which appeared to be a direct continuation of the other.
+The right is very generally the larger, but I have myself met with two instances of its almost complete absence, only a small venous canal of 11⁄2 mm. diameter, following its course as far as the mastoid foramen, through which it disappeared.
+In the majority of cases the right is also longer than the left, and in four cases of the forty-four in which the sinuses were carefully examined, the superior longitudinal turned into the right lateral sinus, which then appeared to be a direct continuation of the other.
 In these cases the left was only about one-third the size of the right lateral sinus.

-Varieties.-The cases of diminutive size of the right lateral sinus have been already mentioned.
-Lieutaud has recorded a case of complete absence of the left lateral sinus, as far as the usual point of entrance of the superior petrosal sinus.
-The continuation of the latter with some tributary veins formed a diminutive representative of the lower part (Essais Anat. p.
+Varieties.-The case of diminutive size of the right lateral sinus has been already mentioned.
+Lieutaud has recorded a case of complete absence of the left lateral, as far as the usual point of entrance of the superior petrosal sinus.
+The continuative of the latter with some small tributary veins formed a diminutive representative of the lower part (Essais. anat., p.
 332.)
-Both lateral sinuses may be small, and the greater part of the blood be transmitted along the occipital and marginal sinuses to the foramen jugulare to join the internal jugular vein.
-Henle alludes to this abnormality; there occurred one good example among the cases which I examined.
-A horizontal septum sometimes crosses the cavity of the sinus through a portion of its length, or even along the whole.
-In the latter case the channel is divided into two.
-Of this I have met two specimens, both occurring on the right side.
-This peculiarity was also observed by Hallett, who reported two examples (Med.
-Times, 1848).
+Both lateral sinuses may be small, and the greater part of the blood be transmitted along the occipital and marginal sinuses to the foramen jugulare, to join the internal jugular vein.
+Henle alludes to this abnormality, and there occurred one well-marked example among the cases which I examined.
+A horizontal septem sometimes crosses the cavity of the sinus through a portion of its length, or even along the whole.
+In the latter case the channel is divided into two: of this arrangement I have met two specimens; both occurred on the right side. peculiarity was also observed by Hallett, who reported two examples.
+(Med.
+Times, 1848.)

-Additional Branches.-Emissarium occipitale.-This venous canal passes through the occipital protuberances, communicating on the outside with the occipital veins, and on the inside with the torcular Herophili.
-A small vein could be distinctly traced through the bone in several cases (six in forty-four).
-In most of the others, there was found in this situation a small vein piercing either table of the occipital bone, and anastomosing with the diploic veins between, in this way representing the more distinct communication already mentioned.
+Additional branches.-Emissarium occipitale.-This venous canal passes through the occipital protuberances, communicating on the outside with the occipital veins, and on the inside with the torcular Herophili.
+A small vein could be distinctly traced through the bone in several cases (6 in 44).
+In most of the others there was found in this situation a small vein piercing either table of the occipital bone, and anastomosing with the diploic veins, in this way representing the more direct communication already mentioned.